Having talent troubles? Leverage your “SME Advantage”

 1. Look beyond the pay packet

-You want to keep salaries in line with market rates and ensure those rates stay in touch with regular salary reviews.
-If you are having trouble benchmarking pay rates and benefits specific to your industry, seek expert help.
+You want to keep salaries in line with market rates, if you can, and to ensure those rates stay in touch with regular salary reviews.
+If you are having trouble benchmarking pay rates and benefits that are specific to your industry, reach out to experts for help.

 2. Personalise your offerings